 Surface Water samples collected in 2015: 93

 Household Sewage Treatment System Replacement and Repair Program

 The Ohio Environmental Protection Agency and the Ohio Department of Health awarded the Toledo-Lucas County Health Department $300,000 to assist Ohio households with no or little financial means to repair or replace failing household sewage treatment systems.
 The program requires that households that are located in Lucas County and whose income is at or below 100%, 200%, or 300% of the U.S. Department of Health and Human Services poverty guidelines be prioritized for the replacement or repair program.
 The funding covers such expenses as soil evaluation, designs, applicable permits, and installation including materials.
-The replacement or repairs of HSTS is be fully reimbursable for homeowners whose incomes are at or below 100% of the poverty level.
-The program will also assist Lucas County households whose poverty level is at or below 200% and is at or below 300% with lesser amount of reimbursements of cost.
+The replacement or repairs of HSTS is fully reimbursable for homeowners whose incomes are at or below 100% of the poverty level.
+The program will also assist Lucas County households whose poverty level is at or below 200% and is at or below 300% with a lesser amount of reimbursements of cost.

 Wolf Creek Watershed Septic System Education Program